 At the Hôtel du Palais in Biarritz, France

-I had just arrived in Biarritz from Paris by train and the manager of the Hôtel du Palais welcomed me with great kindness, having reserved a table for dinner for me, selecting a delicious menu for me to enjoy and giving me a room with a view on the Atlantic Ocean.
-I reciprocated to his courteous welcome with a simple and respectful "thank you", smiling shyly, despite my impulse to skip dinner and rush to the room to watch the sunset from the verandah, which he had described to me as quite unique and extraordinary.
+I had just arrived in Biarritz from Paris by train and the manager of the Hôtel du Palais welcomed me with great kindness, having reserved a table for dinner for me, selecting a delicious menu for me to enjoy, and giving me a room with a view on the Atlantic Ocean.
+I reciprocated his courteous welcome with a simple and respectful "thank you", smiling shyly, despite my impulse to skip dinner and rush to the room to watch the sunset from the verandah, which he had described to me as quite unique and extraordinary.

 However, I was unable to do so because of the specific family instructions written on a piece of paper that I had to follow scrupulously: Dinner at 20.30 and no escape!!!
 Luckily, there was no clear indication as to how long my meal had to last, so I consumed it in a few moments.
 My only thought was to enjoy the sunset.
 After eating a couple of bites, I rushed to the room.
 It was the first time I would see the Atlantic and I was trembling with anticipation.